sirCamp/response/README.md

 ### addAllowedType

 This method is a static method that allows you to add a castum response type.
+If you add a custom type, you can create a new extended custom class ( with your desidered type ) at rutime.

+**To create an anonimus runtime class you must have PHP 7**

 ```php
 $type = "custom";